Can You Spray Your Yard for Mosquitoes and Ticks?

 How long does tick and mosquito spray last?

-While spraying can effectively reduce mosquito and tick populations in treated areas, its efficacy may vary depending on factors such as application technique, weather conditions, and the specific species present.
+The efficacy and length of time it lasts varies depending on the products you apply or the product a mosquito and tick control company uses.
 If you enlist the help of professionals to help shield your yard against mosquitoes and ticks, the treatment can last up to three weeks.
 Other purported mosquito and tick control sprays claim to offer protection for up to 12 weeks.

 How do you keep mosquitoes and ticks away?